Channeling Acceleration in Crystals and Nanostructures and Studies of Solid Plasmas: New Opportunities: Paths and facilities for follow-up experiments

-\subsection{Paths and facilities for follow-up experiments}
+\section{Paths and facilities for follow-up experiments}

 To go beyond these near-term experiments, novel developments and facilities are required.
-Indeed, ultimately we need drivers (X-ray pulses, electrons or high-Z ions) with transverse and longitudinal sizes comparable or shorter than the plasma wavelength $\lambda_p$ at solid density, that is of the order of 0.1$\mu$ m.
-A first objective should be to develop a new capability in accelerator facilities such as FACET-II, that is to deliver electron beams focused transversely to sub-$\mu$m beam size, which first require very low emittance beams.
-Then, thin plasma lenses are excellent candidates to readily focus a beam that is initially few $\mu$m in size down to sub-$\mu$m sizes, and they open a promising path to reach beam sizes of the order of 0.1$\mu$ m, that are relevant for crystal/nanostruture wakefield acceleration.
-The successuful implementation of such thin plasma lenses in an accelerator facility will thus be a great asset to study wakefield excitation in crystals and nanostructures.
+Indeed, ultimately we need drivers (X-ray pulses, electrons or high-Z ions) with transverse and longitudinal sizes comparable or shorter than the plasma wavelength $\lambda_p$ at solid density, that is of the order of \SI{0.1}{\micro\meter}.
+A first objective should be to develop a new capability in existing accelerator facilities such as FACET-II, that is to deliver electron beams focused transversely to sub-$\mu$m beam size.
+Thin plasma lenses are excellent candidates to readily focus a beam that is initially few \si{\micro\meter} in size down to sub-\si{\micro\meter} sizes~\cite{Doss2019}, and they open a promising path to reach beam sizes of the order of \SI{0.1}{\micro\meter} that are relevant for crystal/nanostruture wakefield acceleration.
+The successful implementation of such thin plasma lenses in an accelerator facility will thus be a great asset to study wakefield excitation in crystals and nanostructures.
 Such highly-focused beams could also come from novel high-brightness beam sources such as the plasma photocathode~\cite{HIDDING2012}, or laser-based schemes by leveraging the capabilities of ultrahigh-power laser systems.
 The latter can not only provide new sources of electron beams, but also of coherent X-ray pulses.